nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ## **Description**

-The Food Diary is a **desktop app for managing food diary entries**, optimized with a Command Line Interface (CLI) and packaged with a Graphical User Interface (GUI).
+The Food Diary is a desktop app for managing food diary entries, optimized with a Command Line Interface (CLI) and packaged with a Graphical User Interface (GUI).

-The Food Diary **caters to food-passionate NUS students** who would ideally benefit from keeping records of food options tasted in the vicinity of NUS.
+The Food Diary caters to food-passionate NUS students who would ideally benefit from keeping records of food options tasted in the vicinity of NUS.

-The Food Diary will **allow students to save time and effort** when finding places to eat around the NUS vicinity.
+The Food Diary will allow students to save time and effort when finding places to eat around the NUS vicinity.
+The Food Diary especially caters to students mainly on 4 aspects:

-The Food Diary especially caters to students chiefly on 3 aspects:
+1. The ability for users to save food diary entries for future reference.
-1. The ability for users to log personal food reviews tagged under different categories for future reference;
+2. The ability for users to find entries based on specific fields.
-1. The ability to effortlessly reference food options based on relevant filters in a user-friendly GUI; and
+3. The ability for users to have multiple food reviews for a food place.
-1. The ability to import and export their personal food diary to share with friends.
+4. The option for users to use Commands / UI to perform some tasks quickly.

 ## **Design**
 ### Architecture